Heritage Conservation and BIM: Preserving the Past with Modern Tools

 6. Future-Proofing

-• St. Peter’s Basilica, Vatican City: Continuous analysis and maintenance of this architectural marvel is possible with detailed digital models.
+• St. Peter’s Basilica, Vatican City: Continuous analysis and maintenance are possible through detailed digital models.

-• Sydney Opera House, Australia: Regular maintenance and monitoring of this UNESCO World Heritage Site is preserved and made possible by BIM.
+• Sydney Opera House, Australia: BIM supports regular monitoring and maintenance of this UNESCO World Heritage Site.

 • High Initial Costs: Small sites require a lot of investment in both laser scanning and model creation.